kevinskim93/FestivalPlay/README.md

 	* This query will generate the list of artists we will feed into the Spotify API

 2. Spotify API
-	* Given a list of artist objects, we will parse through their songs, and add their top 5 most played tracks into a playlist object
+	* Given a list of artist objects, we will parse through their songs, and add their top 3 most played tracks into a playlist object
 	* The playlist object will then be POSTed to the user's spotify account

 3. Play Framework
 	* The Play framework will support our application's GET and POST requests

+4. Web Application
+	* Through the FestivalPlay application, users will be prompted to login to their Spotify account
+	* This will retreive a client code to access the user's account permissions
+	* Users will input the name of their festival into the input box
+	* A playlist will be generated and added directly to their spotify account

+###Goals of the Application

+1. Promote lesser-known artists to event-goers who are interested in listening to songs from artists they have never heard
+2. Raise hype for events that are coming in the near future
+	* Customers who are unsure of their decision can get excited after listening to great songs
+3. Promote Ticketmaster as a ticket-source to event hosters due to increased awareness of their festivals
+4. Encourage more people to enjoy great music!

+###Future expansion
+1. Input a "buy ticket" link for the festival
+	* Track which artist the user bought the ticket on to evaluate each artist's performance
+2. Incorporate other music applications, such as Soundcloud
+	* Soundcloud supports more unsigned artists